 Because drop bags are transported a few different times during a race, here are some best practices and restrictions around the size, quantity, and contents for Go Beyond Racing races.

-Crew is allowed at the following Aid Stations:
+Crew is allowed only at the following Aid Stations:

 Crew and vehicles are not allowed at the following aid stations:

-Pacers are only allowed to start at the Clackamas Aid Station – as runners pass thru during their 1st (mile 54.7) or 2nd (mile 71.0) time thru the aid station.
+Pacers are only allowed to start at the Clackamas Aid Station – as runners pass thru during their first (mile 55) or second (mile 70) time thru the aid station.

 Pacers must pick up Pacer Bibs and sign a waiver at the Clackamas Aid Station prior to joining their runner.
 All Pacers must wear their Pacer Bib at all times when on course.
 If multiple Pacers are used to support a runner, the Pacer Bib must always be on the Pacer that is with the runner on course.
 Runners are allowed only one pacer to run with them at a time.
 Muling is permitted.